 Testing revealed many malfunctions and equipment failures, which caused delays while the boats were repeatedly returned to the builders’ for correction and modifications.
 Attempting to use aircraft hardware, particularly instruments and electrical connectors (cannon plugs) in a marine environment caused so many problems that tests were rarely completed without delays and rescheduling.
 Other than the 2 boats, no more were built.

 After about three months of slow progress Lt.
 Col. Bodenstein requested relief from active duty and went back to civilian life.
 He said that before the testing program was finished, the Korean War was over and nobody was concerned about the project any more.
 Both experimental boats eventually wound up as surplus in salvage yards; one at Hamilton and one in Bangor, Maine.

 A different source states that they were transferred to the Navy in 1956 and were assigned to the Beach-Jumper Unit at Little Creek, VA becoming US Navy hull numbers C-3727 and C-3728.
 R-21-1252 (C-3727) had a fire during its Navy Service and was scrapped.
-R-21-1251 was reportedly sold to the "Lundeberg Seamanship School" at Piney Point on 20 June, 1968 and then vanished until about 2005, when she was listed for sale in New Jersey under the name "New Bucaneer".
-There are additional Pictures of the 94' experimental boats under Photos & Missions.
+R-21-1251 was reportedly sold to the "Lundeberg Seamanship School" at Piney Point on 20 June, 1968 and then vanished until about 2005, when she was listed for sale in Greenwich, New Jersey under the name "New Bucaneer" where supposedly still sits as a hulk in 2017.
+There are additional pictures of the 94' experimental boats under Photos & Missions.

 55 FT.
 Experimental Rescue Boat